JuliaLang/julia/CONTRIBUTING.md

 ## Submitting your contributions

-### Contributing a Julia package

-Julia has a built-in [package manager](https://github.com/JuliaLang/METADATA.jl) based on git.
-A number of [packages](http://docs.julialang.org/en/latest/packages/packagelist/) across many domains are already available for julia.
-Developers are encouraged to provide their libraries as a Julia package.
-The Julia manual provides instructions on [creating julia packages](http://docs.julialang.org/en/latest/manual/packages/).

 ### Contributing to core functionality or base libraries

 The Julia team uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests.